ttKirby/ttKirby-s-FFmpeg-shell-script/README.md

 # ttKirby's-FFmpeg-Shell-Script

+It is still a work in progress but works so far.

+## Introduction

 Here's a simple shell script for batch processing video files using FFmpeg.
 The script searches the current folder for `.mkv`, `.mp4`, and `.avi` files and offers a few functions for handling subtitle files.
 It uses some variables and arrays, lists all videos in the folder, and then asks what should be done with them.